wesslen/iviz-rstudio-workshop/README.md

 First, please read and complete the [workshop installation steps](#install).

 Second (optional), sign up for a [DataCamp](https://www.datacamp.com/) account.
-They offer free accounts (with limited course materials) while I would recommend, though not required at all, the paid account.
-IMHO, they are the *best* hands-on resources for learning R, Python, SQL, and Git (yes, better than Udemy, Coursera, swirl, etc.).
+They offer free accounts (with limited course materials).
+I would recommend, though **not** required at all, the paid account.
+They are the *best* hands-on resources for learning R, Python, SQL, and Git (yes, better than Udemy, Coursera, swirl, etc.).

 I would recommend: